 About the RCMP in Nova Scotia

-As Nova Scotia's provincial police force, the Royal Canadian Mounted Police (RCMP) are dedicated to serving and protecting Nova Scotians while providing programs and services that meet their needs.
-Know by the Force as "H" Division, Nova Scotia's RCMP provide federal, provincial and municipal policing to the province through 38 detachments and more than 1,500 employees.
+As Nova Scotia's provincial police force, we're dedicated to serving and protecting Nova Scotians.
+We provide federal, provincial and municipal policing to the province through 53 detachments and more than 1,500 employees.

-For Nova Scotia's RCMP, communities are the focus of everything we do.
-Our commitment to reduce the number of serious injuries and fatalities on our roadways, reinforces our commitment to making our roads some of the safest in Canada.
+We're committed to reducing the number of serious injuries and fatalities on our roadways, and making our roads some of the safest in Canada.

 History of the RCMP in Nova Scotia

-In the 12 years that followed, the Maritime Provinces District was responsible solely for federal policing in the region.
-Its compliment during this period never exceeded 37 men, 25 of whom were tasked with the policing of military instalments in Halifax.
-With only 12 remaining members to carry out investigational work in three provinces, the majority of the RCMP's work centred around enforcing customs, excise, fisheries and immigration laws.
-A number of high profile cases, particularly in relation to the region's famous bootleggers, demonstrated the RCMP was a capable police service.
+Until 1932, the RCMP was responsible only for federal policing in Nova Scotia.
+It had 37 members, 25 of whom policed the military instalments in Halifax.
+The majority of the RCMP's work centred around enforcing customs, excise, fisheries and immigration laws.
+A number of high profile bootlegger cases demonstrated the RCMP was a capable police service.

 In 1933, Nova Scotia was christened H Division.
-Given the history of the Force in the province and its efforts to prevent the smuggling of hard liquor, the Division was soon nicknamed "Hard Stuff H" and its members would prove themselves worthy of the moniker.
+Given the history of the Force in the province and its efforts to prevent the smuggling of hard liquor, the Division was soon nicknamed "Hard Stuff H".
+Its members would prove themselves worthy of the nickname.

-As Nova Scotia's primary provincial police force over the ensuing 75+ years, the RCMP presence in Nova Scotia has continued to expand.
-Today H Division has 55 detachments and worksites across the province.
-The state-of-the-art headquarters opened in Dartmouth in 2013 and serves as a hub of operations so that personnel can be deployed anywhere in the province to support an unfolding event or incident.
+The RCMP presence in Nova Scotia has continued to expand until present day.
+Now, H Division has 53 detachments and worksites across the province.
+A state-of-the-art headquarters opened in Dartmouth in 2013 to serve as a hub of operations.
+It allows personnel to be deployed anywhere in the province to support an unfolding event or incident.